Heavy snow, dangerous travel tonight; snow showers Thursday

-Winter storm warnings and winter weather advisories will take effect this afternoon through Thursday evening as a potent winter storm gets set to roll into the North Country and Upper Valley this afternoon.
-As for this morning, it’s quiet and cold with temperatures in the teens to low 20s alongside partly cloudy skies.
+Winter storm warnings and winter weather advisories are in effect this afternoon through Thursday evening as a potent winter storm rolls into the North Country and Upper Valley this afternoon.

 Increasing clouds this afternoon will lead to snow breaking out from south to north.
 Snow will become heaviest between the evening commute home and midnight with snowfall rates of 1-2″ per hour; sleet/freezing rain will mix in after midnight through early Thursday morning.
 Roads will likely become snow-covered, slippery, and dangerous so try your best to get home sooner rather than later today.